Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 Compare Skinny broadband plans

-Types of plans offered by Skinny
+Types of Skinny broadband plans

-Skinny provides two types of plans:
+Skinny provides two types of plans: Wireless 4G and fixed fibre or copper connections.

 Skinny uses Spark’s 4G network and you can expect speeds faster than ADSL, but slower than fibre.
 However, this does depend on things like the landscape, whether you have buildings around you, or if you have walls in between you and your modem.
 Download speeds can also vary based on how many other users are connected to the same cell site and the time of day.

-Unfortunately broadband is not available everywhere in New Zealand, so you’ll need to find out if you can get Skinny Wireless 4G Broadband at your place.
+Unfortunately wireless broadband is not available everywhere in New Zealand, so you’ll need to find out if you can get Skinny Wireless 4G Broadband at your place.
 You can do this by selecting the plan that you are interested in on the Skinny website and then entering your address.
 If Skinny Wireless 4G is not available, you can opt for a fixed connection plan instead.

 Skinny Unlimited Broadband is naked, which means no landline and you get unlimited data each month.
-You have the flexibility to choose between having a 12-month contract or no term, but opting for no term means that you will need to pay for your modem as well as a setup fee.
+You have the flexibility to choose between having a 12-month contract or no term, but opting for no term means that you will need to pay $99 for your Skinny modem as well as a $49 setup fee.

 The Skinny modem supports fibre, ADSL and VDSL connections, so depending on where you live and what’s available, you may have different download and upload speeds to another user.